 Some supplement brands also contain different types of collagen such as eggshell, bovine, and marine collagen.
 Specific brands such as Left Coast Performance also take their products a notch higher and fortify them with collagen-boosting ingredients such as vitamin C, biotin, glycine, and hyaluronic acid.
 Thus, you can choose different varieties of collagen supplements depending on your needs or dietary beliefs.

 Collagen supplements generally come in flavored or unflavored forms.
 Unflavored collagen peptides usually do not add any taste or odor and appear colorless.
 By contrast, flavored collagen supplements have natural or artificial flavors such as chocolate, vanilla, strawberry, caramel, peach mango, and berry lemon.
-Click on the image to examine these examples of flavored collagen supplements on Amazon.

 Your choice will depend on how you intend to use this supplement.
 For instance, an unflavored collagen supplement may be appropriate if you plan to add it to your coffee or tea.
 In such a case, it is not likely to compromise the natural flavor of your beverage.